 A haunted tour of the Pontiac

 Aventure Outaouais runs an all-inclusive Pontiac Haunted Tour: transportation by minibus from Gatineau and Ottawa, a guided tour, pie and hot cider.
-Accompanied by a local storyteller, visit four historic locations in the small town of Bristol that still carry memories of the past: Pine Lodge, Haughton Bay, Starborn Farm, and Coronation Hall Cider Mills.
-You’ll hear many amazing stories about this area, including Canada’s first registered poltergeist, an unexplainable paranormal phenomenon involving unexplained noises, movements, and objects appearing and disappearing.
+Accompanied by a local storyteller, visit four historic locations in the small town of Bristol that still carry memories of the past: Norway Bay, Red Rock Falls, Starborn Farm, and Coronation Hall Cider Mills.
+You’ll hear many amazing stories about this area.

 Reserve your seat on the bus today.
-Tours take place every Tuesday evening until the end of October.
+Tours take place every Tuesday and Sunday evening until the beginning of November.
 Something to spice up your Halloween celebrations with friends!

 A haunted former jail

 Across the Ottawa River, ghost stories abound!
 The former Carleton County Jail in Ottawa, now converted into a hostel known as Saintlo Ottawa Jail, is one of the most haunted buildings in North America.
 Some hostel guests report seeing a ghost sitting at the foot of their bed.
-Overnight stays won’t resume until spring 2023, but you can take a haunted tour of the building.
+If you don’t want to spend the night, you can take a haunted tour of the building.